soniaditya196/home_improvement_webapp/README.md

 2. Added user authentication

-**Code cannot be open sourced because of the company's standard non- disclosure agreement.
+**Code cannot be open-sourced because of the company's standard non- disclosure agreement.